 Reclaiming Narratives: The Portrait

-A joint project between the Barber Institute of Fine Arts and the College of Medical and Dental Sciences
+A joint project between the Barber Institute of Fine Arts and the College of Medicine and Health (CMH) at the University of Birmingham

-In Spring 2022, a group of MDS students teamed up with award-winning artist photographer Marley Starskey Butler* and the Barber for a three-part portraiture workshop.
-The aim was to document their college and explore what it means to be an MDS student today, reflecting on portraiture hung around the building and asking whose faces were missing from the walls.
+In Spring 2022, a group of CMH students teamed up with award-winning artist photographer Marley Starskey Butler* and the Barber for a three-part portraiture workshop.
+The aim was to document their college and explore what it means to be an CMH student today, reflecting on portraiture hung around the building and asking whose faces were missing from the walls.

 Equipped with disposable cameras, the students captured and celebrated the current lives and stories around the college, crafting their own contribution to the University of Birmingham archives.